Preethihr99/Botsync_progarmming_challenge/README.md

 tasks.
 So a robot cannot be assigned tasks 1 and 3 without 2.
 Two robots cannot share one task.

 Input:
-X -> Number of robots
+X -> Number of robots,
-T -> Time taken to complete one task
+T -> Time taken to complete one task,
 Y -> Array representing time requirements of each task

 Code : The code is attached in the file robotjava.

+Output : Minimum time taken to complete the job.

 OUTPUT Snapshots :-